-The U.S. credit card industry is moving to a more secure type of credit card - the EMV credit card, also called chip-and-PIN or chip-and-signature credit cards.
+The U.S. credit card industry has moved to a more secure type of credit card—the EMV credit card, also called chip-and-PIN or chip-and-signature credit cards.

-You may have already received a new card in the mail that looks like your old card but has a metal square on the front above the card number (what you see is really a protective overlay for the chip).
+Your credit cards may have a metal square on the front above the card number (what you see is really a protective overlay for the chip).

 What Is an EMV Credit Card and Why Does It Have a Chip?

 The EMV chip credit card—named for Europay, MasterCard, and Visa, the companies who created the standard—is a safer type of credit card.
 Similar to the magnetic strip on your old credit cards, the chip on the EMV credit card holds your credit card information and transmits the information to payment processors in a way that's tougher for criminals to hack and use.

 How To Use Your EMV Credit Card

 When you’re making a purchase with an EMV credit card at an EMV-enabled terminal or card reader, there’s a slot below the numeric keypad where you “dip” your credit card.
 Place your credit card into the slot and follow the prompts on the screen.
 You must leave your card there until the transaction has been processed; it’s not a swipe-and-go motion like with the magnetic strip.

 Online purchases have the same process, even with EMV-chip credit cards.
-You'll still enter your credit card number, expiration date, security code, and billing address.
+You still enter your credit card number, expiration date, security code, and billing address.

 A chip-and-PIN version of the EMV card has been used for years in other countries.
 These cards use chip technology and require the cardholder to enter a PIN for your credit card transactions, similar to what you do when you use your debit card as "debit."